 Synced with our Instant Keys technology, KOBA distinguishes when your car is used for personal use so they only charge for the insurance you use.
 KOBA is only available for cars using our Instant Keys technology.

-Here are other major Australian insurers that cover cars that are also rented out through our platform, without any additional premium payable:
+Here are other major Australian insurers that cover cars that are mostly used for personal use, but are also rented out through Uber Carshare, without any additional premium payable:

 Every insurer has its own policies, so contact your insurer or check your PDS to see if sharing your car will impact your current insurance.